pnp/teams-dev-samples/samples/msgext-action-search-data/README.md

 Teams/M365 messaging extension app handling (action-based) data retrieval and writing back

 ## Summary
-This sample is a Teams and M365 Messaging Extension app created using the Teams Toolkit with Visual Studio 2022.
+This sample is an action-based Teams and M365 Messaging Extension app created using the Teams Toolkit with Visual Studio 2022.
 It is also intended to be used in Copilot.
 It retrieves a list of products to be further dealt with: Overview listed, order e.g. while all sent with Adaptive Cards in Teams or Outlook, resp Copilot ...

 App result: